 3) Today we will demonize and arrest people for smoking a plant medicine nightly -- and yet we will tell them that it is their medical duty to take a Big Pharma med daily.

-4) Drug researchers say they are unsure that laughing gas can help the depressed11 (or rather the "treatment-resistant depressed" -- see above!)
+4) Drug researchers say they are unsure that laughing gas can help the depressed11 (or rather the 'treatment-resistant depressed' -- see above!)
 Laughing gas!
-(And I'm like: "Give me the damn laughing gas while you continue looking for a way to make me 'REALLY' happy!")
+(And I'm like: 'Give me the damn laughing gas while you continue looking for a way to make me 'REALLY' happy!')

 These absurd outcomes are all a result of our faith in modern materialist science, which is based in turn on what Alfred North Whitehead called the bifurcation of nature, whereby we think that atoms are the real thing and that perceptions are secondary and unreal12.

-This is why the Drug War is the great philosophical problem of our time: not just because it is based on a host of logical fallacies but because its anti-scientific demonization of psychoactive drugs has been given the veneer of science by what Whitehead saw as a "muddled" metaphysic: one which believes that "reality" consists of atoms and molecules and that feelings are secondary epiphenomena, meaning that patient reports of positive drug experience need not be acknowledged or counted as important.
+This is why the Drug War is the great philosophical problem of our time: not just because it is based on a host of logical fallacies but because its anti-scientific demonization of psychoactive drugs has been given the veneer of science by what Whitehead saw as a 'muddled' metaphysic: one which believes that 'reality' consists of atoms and molecules and that feelings are secondary epiphenomena, meaning that patient reports of positive drug experience need not be acknowledged or counted as important.
 Millions have used Ecstasy safely over the past 50 years and reported positive experiences, but such accounts, to the scientific mind, are just opinions based on unscientific impressions13.
-The way scientists see it: only THEY can tell when a depressed person is REALLY happy, not by listening to them laugh but rather by looking at their brain and gut chemistry.
+The way scientists see it: only THEY, the scientists, can tell when a depressed person is REALLY happy, not by listening to them laugh but rather by looking at their brain and gut chemistry.

-Today's harangue was inspired by a Tweet from a follower (probably now a FORMER follower) who pushed my buttons this morning (no doubt unwittingly) by referring to SSRIs as "godsends for some."
+Today's harangue was inspired by a Tweet from a follower (probably now a FORMER follower) who pushed my buttons this morning (no doubt unwittingly) by referring to SSRIs as 'godsends for some.'

 I could not disagree more, but unfortunately it took this entire essay for me to explain why.
 I did at first try to respond through a series of frenetic Tweets, however, so I will close with a list of the same in the hope that they spread some additional light on this subject.